Stars1233/ChatMock/README.md

 # Supported models
 - `gpt-5`
+- `gpt-5.1`
 - `gpt-5-codex`
+- `gpt-5.1-codex`
+- `gpt-5.1-codex-max`
+- `gpt-5.1-codex-mini`
 - `codex-mini`

 # Customisation / Configuration

 ### Thinking effort

-- `--reasoning-effort` (choice of minimal,low,medium,high)<br>
+- `--reasoning-effort` (choice of minimal,low,medium,high,xhigh)<br>
 GPT-5 has a configurable amount of "effort" it can put into thinking, which may cause it to take more time for a response to return, but may overall give a smarter answer.
 Applying this parameter after `serve` forces the server to use this reasoning effort by default, unless overrided by the API request with a different effort set.
 The default reasoning effort without setting this parameter is `medium`.
+The `gpt-5.1` family (including codex) supports `low`, `medium`, and `high` while `gpt-5.1-codex-max` adds `xhigh`; neither offers a `minimal` variant.

 ### Thinking summaries